-Jewish synagogues take the form of a rectangular hall-shaped building with the entrance in the west wall in an open hall for the men to assemble and a gallery for the women.
+Jewish synagogues take the form of a rectangular hall-shaped building with the entrance in the west wall in whatever style is popular when and where they were put up, so externally they often superficially resemble the nearby churches.
+Internally, they have an open hall for the men to assemble and a gallery for the women.